agbrs/agb/README.md

 ## Acknowledgments

-AGBRS would not be possible without the help from the following (non-exhaustive) list of projects:
+agb would not be possible without the help from the following (non-exhaustive) list of projects:

 * The amazing work of the [rust-console](https://github.com/rust-console) for making this all possible in the first place
 * The [asefile](https://crates.io/crates/asefile) crate for loading aseprite files